jackmaden/philosophybreak/src/pages/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/index.md

 For him, “I am thinking, therefore I exist” is a crucial example of a statement which, when thought, _cannot be false_ — and thus a significant step in his search for certain, irrefutable knowledge.

-Indeed, the brilliance of _cogito ergo sum_ — and why it changed Western philosophy forever — really becomes clear once we consider its philosophical background, and Descartes’ motivations…
+Indeed, the brilliance of _cogito ergo sum_ — and why it changed Western philosophy forever — really becomes clear once we consider its philosophical background, Descartes’ motivations, and the radical <i>un</i>certainty that brought it about…

 ## Descartes’ search for certainty, via relentless methodic doubt